-Any person desiring a license pursuant to this chapter shall obtain an application from the Police Department to be completed and filed with the Chief of Police for approval.
-The application shall be completed and filed with the Chief of Police at least 30 days prior to the first day of the proposed activity for approval.
-The applicant shall furnish the following along with the completed application:
+Any person desiring a license pursuant to this chapter shall obtain a zoning permit.
+Following acquisition of a zoning permit, an applicant shall obtain an application from the Police Department to be completed and filed with the Chief of Police for approval.
+The application with the Police Department shall be completed and filed with the Chief of Police at least 30 days prior to the first day of the proposed activity for approval.

-The applicant, agent and/or employer must submit to a criminal background check by submitting to a fingerprint process conducted by a state vendor, at the applicant's own cost, for a person record request.
+The applicant, agent and/or employer must submit to a criminal background check by submitting to a fingerprint process conducted by a state vendor, at the applicant's own cost, for a personal record request.

 A statement as to whether or not the applicant has been charged with or convicted of any crime or disorderly persons offense or violation of any municipal ordinance, other than a traffic violation, and the nature, dates and places of such offenses and the punishment or penalty assessed thereafter.

 An original letter addressed to the Borough Clerk from the firm for which the applicant purports to work, authorizing the applicant to act as its representative, but to be sent to the Police Department, to the attention of the Police Chief.

 A list of all municipalities in New Jersey in which the applicant has conducted business in the last 12 months, setting forth the specific dates, if applicable.